Rocker Vs Camber Debate – Which Is Best For You

 What To Look For In A Hybrid

 As you can tell, picking the type of snowboard you ride is a purely personal preference.
 For example, Jaime LOVES a board that has WAY more camber than I do but with a bit softer flex.
-Me, on other hand, look for a camber-rocker-camber design.
+Me, on other hand, for years looked for a camber-rocker-camber design such as the Orca.
 This allows the board to carve well but at the same time helps keep the nose afloat.
 Is it perfect?
 Nope, but it’s a great go-to option on most days.

 Leave a Reply